zeek/spicy/doc/programming/parsing.rst

 ``on <field name> { ... }`` (field hook)
     Executes just after the given unit field has been parsed.
-The parsed value is accessible through the ``$$`` identifier.
-It will also have been assigned to the field already, potentially with any relevant type conversion applied (see :ref:`attribute_convert`).
+The parsed value is accessible through the ``$$``, potentially with any relevant type conversion applied (see
+    :ref:`attribute_convert`).
+The same will also have been assigned to the field already.

 .. _foreach: